phonologus/QED/README.md

 + This `qed` consumes and outputs UTF8 Unicode.
 Internally, all "characters" are stored and manipulated as Unicode code-points represented as `int`-s.
-The full Unicode range is supported, thus even _emojis_ and other exotica beyond the BMP can appear, even in regexes.
+The full Unicode range is supported, thus even _emojis_ and other exotica beyond the Basic Multilingual Plain can appear, even in regexes.

 + In *list mode*, this `qed` displays non-printing codepoints in the